Ninjaclasher/dmoj-docker/README.md

 $ docker-compose build static
 ```

-To update the static files in the other containers, you will need to repopulate the volume by recreating the volume:
+To update the static files in the other containers, you will need to repopulate the volume by forcefully recreating the volume:
 ```sh
 $ docker-compose stop site nginx
 $ docker container rm dmoj_site_1 dmoj_nginx dmoj_static_1